HandsomeWolf/pixiu-number-toolkit/docs/guide/utils.md

 **padZero**

 - (string): If no decimal places are specified, it returns the original number string.
 Otherwise, it returns the padded number string.

+**parseIdCard**

+- (IdCardInfo): An object that contains the information of the ID card number.

+This interface represents the information of an ID card.

+- `region` (string): The region of the ID card holder.
+- `birthdate` (string): The birthdate of the ID card holder in the format 'YYYY-MM-DD'.
+- `gender` (string): The gender of the ID card holder. '男' for male and '女' for female.
+- `valid` (boolean): Whether the ID card number is valid.

 ## Usage